Abhi1code/tpu/README.md

 > pip install requirements.txt

-> Download this <a href="https://storage.googleapis.com/cloud-tpu-checkpoints/detection/projects/fashionpedia/fashionpedia-spinenet-49.tar.gz">model</a> file and extract it in the current folder (Folder name must be `fashionpedia-spinenet-49`).
+> Download <a href="https://storage.googleapis.com/cloud-tpu-checkpoints/detection/projects/fashionpedia/fashionpedia-spinenet-49.tar.gz">this</a> model file and extract it in the current folder (Folder name must be `fashionpedia-spinenet-49`).

 > Run command `python app.py` to start the server.